2021 Pacific Northwest floods: Vancouver Island

 Major transportation routes were severely affected on Vancouver Island starting on November 15.
 British Columbia Highway 1—the only practical road connection over the Malahat summit—was closed on the morning of November 15 due to washouts and landslides.
-This cut road access from the provincial capital (Victoria, at the southern tip of the Island) northwards to the city of Duncan and onward to the rest of the Island.
+This cut direct road access from the provincial capital (Victoria, at the southern tip of the Island) northwards to the city of Duncan and onward to the rest of the Island, leaving Highway 14 and Pacific Marine Road as a detour.

 On November 16, Highway 1 was re-opened to single lane alternating traffic during the day and closed each night to facilitate repairs During this time BC Ferries added additional sailings to the small-capacity route across Saanich Inlet including running sailings throughout the night of November 15.
 A single round trip cargo ferry service was also offered along the eastern coast of the Island between Duke Point and Swartz Bay on November 18.

 In the days following the highway closure and amidst its restriction, the Victoria region experienced gasoline shortages.
 (Gasoline is normally routed from the Lower Mainland, across the Strait of Georgia, then south to the capital region).
 On November 18, the night time closure of highway 1 was eliminated and on November 19, three days ahead of schedule, Highway 1 was reopened to single lane traffic in both directions.
 Two days later, the temporary repair was widened to permit two-lane traffic.
-Full restoration of the highway is expected to take some time.
+Full restoration of the highway was expected to take some time.

+A sinkhole also opened up on Highway 19 a few kilometers north of Nanaimo, causing traffic to be redirected.
+It is unclear if this was a direct result of the extreme weather.